zxul767/ex-machina-2.0/content/posts/2020-08-18-clean-code/index.md

 author: Willy Gomez
 date: 2020-08-18
 hero: ./images/clean-code.jpg
-excerpt: Clean Code is code that is easy to understand, maintain and extend.
-In this post we examine why this matters.
+excerpt: Clean Code is code that is easy to understand, maintain and extend, but why does this matter?
 ---

 Sooner or later, every programmer encounters the term "clean code" in their career.
 And although most initially imagine it's just "code aesthetics" that can be achieved with a formatter, in reality there is much more to it than that.